 Quick tips to get extra PR power:

-- Invite the press over for an official meet and greet
+- Invite the press over for an official meet and greet/ or remote tour

-- Invite public officials to your office to comment about a top of mind issue that pertains to your business and invite the press
+- Invite public officials to your office or a remote meeting, to comment about a top of mind issue that pertains to your business

 - If it makes sense for your business, look into offline publications that your target market is most likely to read (maybe it’s the Wall Street Journal, maybe it’s Backpacker’s magazine) and get familiar with their publication protocols